Over 15,000 People Affected By Rain-Related Disasters In Sri Lanka

 The DMC said the highest number of 7,010 people have been affected in Jaffna district of Nothern Province.

-Heavy showers above 100 mm are likely at some places in Northern, North Central, Central and Uva provinces and in Hambantota district, according to the Department of Meteorology, Xinhua news agency reported.
+Heavy showers above 100 mm are likely at some places in Northern, North Central, Central and Uva provinces and in Hambantota district, according to the Department of Meteorology.

 Legal Disclaimer: